kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

   - AWS Snowball Edge
   - AWS Snowmobile
   - Third Party Connectors
+> Note that when using Amazon Glacier as a storage class in Amazon S3 you use the Amazon S3 API, and when using “native” Amazon Glacier you use the Amazon Glacier API.
+For example, objects archived to Amazon Glacier using Amazon S3 lifecycle policies can only be listed and retrieved by using the Amazon S3 API or the Amazon S3 console.
+You can’t see them as archives in an Amazon Glacier vault.

 ### Data Access: REST APIs to access buckets and objects
   - **Path-style URL:** E.g `http://s3-eu-west-1.amazonaws.com/mybucket/image01.jpg`